zuozhenggh/learning-library/developer-library/weblogic-to-oci/on-prems-env-docker/on-prems-env-docker.md

   Get Docker here: [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/)

-  > **Note: You need at least 3 CPUs and 6Gb of memory assigned to Docker to run this template.**
+  > **Note: You need at least 3 CPUs and 6 GB of memory assigned to Docker to run this template.**

 - Docker-compose installed (on Linux it needs to be installed separately, but it is installed automatically on Mac OS and Windows).